 A valid library card or, for Freie Universität students, a Campuscard are required.
-After signing in to Primo, start a search for the publication you would like to use.
+Some fields like email or name are mandatory.

-You will find the link to the suggestion form at the bottom of the Primo result list.
-Your personal data (user number, etc.) will be added automatically.
+You will find the link to the suggestion form also at the bottom of each Primo result list.

 In completing the form, you can specify whether you require the publication personally and want to take it out or read it or whether the intention behind your suggestion is simply to draw attention to an important publication missing from the library holdings (in which case the book will not be put on hold for you when it has been acquired).

 Notification about purchase decision and delivery